wchristian/perl5_wiki/Perl-7,-XS-and-Devel::PPPort.md

 ### Using a macro to perform the comparison

 A much better solution would be to use some alternate macro designed for the job.
-If you look at existing XS, these macros can bee seen copied in multiple XS files.
+If you look at existing XS, these macros can be seen copied in multiple XS files.

 Here is a version of them using multiple flavors depending what check you need
 ```c